solid/solidproject.org/_posts/this-week-in-solid/2019-08-29-this-week-in-solid.md

 * [include reference to links ](https://github.com/solid/process/pull/83#pullrequestreview-281087305)
 * [Update code-of-conduct.md](https://github.com/solid/process/pull/80)

-Conversations about these proposals happend on these issues which have now been closed:
+Conversations about these proposals happened on these issues which have now been closed:
 * [Current editor PRs do not provide sufficient details for an informed decision](https://github.com/solid/process/issues/36)
 * [Style document with headings](https://github.com/solid/process/issues/40)
 * [Definition of substantive changes in the editorial process might cause trouble](https://github.com/solid/process/issues/57)